 The Students’ Society Awards of Distinction are designed to recognize students who have demonstrated a combination of strengths in both extra-curricular activities and academics at McGill University.

 Scholarships valued at two thousand dollars ($2000) each, will be awarded.
-To be eligible, a candidate must be a SSMU member* who will have completed twelve (12) credits during the current academic year (as of April 1st 2017) and be studying at McGill or another academic institution in an undergraduate program in the 2017-18 academic year.
+To be eligible, a candidate must be a SSMU member* who will have completed a minimum of twelve (12) credits during the current academic year (2017-2018) and be studying at McGill or another academic institution in an undergraduate program in the next academic year (2018-2019).

 * Graduating students are not eligible.